leosmsilvx/-find_0_by_iteration/README.md

 This code was created to find the 0 of a function using the method of iteration.

 To run this code you need to run by the file "main".
 The Robocorp lib was used to facilitate running.
-# Automated tests for Content Hound's web app.
+# Project made for a undergraduate task, in the subject of Métodos Numéricos Computacionais (Computational Numerical Methods)

 ## Docs